PistonDevelopers/blog.piston.rs/_posts/2014-08-30-conrod-update.md

 author: mitchmindtree
 ---

 [Conrod](https://github.com/PistonDevelopers/conrod) is a super-young, "immediate-mode", graphical user interface library written entirely in Rust!
-Before I bore you with other stuff, here's a demonstration of it in action.
+Before I bore you with the details, here's a demonstration of it in action.

 <iframe width="420" height="315" src="//www.youtube.com/embed/n2UrjogA0j0" frameborder="0" allowfullscreen></iframe>